xinxingwu-uk/SSVA/README.md

 ---
 To bring the AI-sung syllabus concept to life, we developed a multi-stage pipeline integrating lyric generation, audio synthesis, avatar performance, and final video production.

+***Note***: For greater accessibility, we provided a user-friendly Google Colab project, featuring a Python-based implementation of HeyGem.
+The developed approach allowed users to input text or audio along with a reference video and then generate lifelike singing performances using digital human models powered by deep learning techniques.

 ![image](./materials/Figure1.png)